Intelligent speed assistance: Dead reckoning

 Dead reckoning (DR) uses a mechanical system linked to the vehicle's driving assembly in order to predict the path taken by the vehicle.
 By measuring the rotation of the road wheels over time, a fairly precise estimation of the vehicle's speed and distance travelled can be made.
 Dead reckoning requires the vehicle to begin at a known, fixed point.
-Then, by combining speed and distance data with factors such as the angle of the steering wheel and feedback from specialized sensors (e.g., accelerometers, flux gate compass, gyroscope) it can plot the path taken by the vehicle.
+Then, by combining speed and distance data with factors such as the angle of the steering wheel and feedback from specialized sensors, e.g., accelerometers, flux gate compass, gyroscope, it can plot the path taken by the vehicle.

 By overlaying this path onto a digital map, the DR system knows approximately where the vehicle is, what the local speed limit is, and the speed at which the vehicle is travelling.
-The system can then use information provided by the digital map to warn of upcoming hazards or points of interest and to provide warnings if the speed limit is exceeded.
+The system can then use information provided by the digital map to warn of upcoming hazards or points of interest, and to provide warnings if the speed limit is exceeded.

-Dead reckoning is prone to cumulative measurement errors such as variations between the assumed circumference of the tyres compared to the actual dimension (which is used to calculate vehicle speed and distance travelled).
-These variations in the tyre circumference can be due to wear or variations in tyre pressure due to variations in speed, payload, or ambient temperature.
-Other measurement errors are accumulated when the vehicle navigates gradual curves that inertial sensors (e.g. gyroscopes and/or accelerometers) are not sensitive enough to detect or due to electromagnetic influences on magnetic flux compasses (e.g., from passing under power lines or when travelling across a steel bridge) and through underpasses and road tunnels.
+Dead reckoning is prone to cumulative measurement errors, such as variations between the assumed circumference of the tyres compared to the actual dimension, which is used to calculate vehicle speed and distance travelled.
+These variations in the tyre circumference can be due to wear, or variations in tyre pressure due to variations in speed, payload, or ambient temperature.
+Other measurement errors are accumulated when the vehicle navigates gradual curves that inertial sensors, gyroscopes and/or accelerometers, are not sensitive enough to detect, or due to electromagnetic influences on magnetic flux compasses, from passing under power lines or when travelling across a steel bridge, and through underpasses and road tunnels.

 Some top-end GPS-based navigation systems currently on the market use dead reckoning as a backup system in case the GPS signal is lost.